 Sometimes two people love each other but have such different styles of living that I recommend they live together in a duplex.
 It sounds strange, but it works for some people.

 The big thing most women don’t understand: Men are not mind readers.
 If you don’t tell him how you feel, he’s not going to know.
 The big thing most men don’t understand: If you hardly acknowledge your wife all day, she’s not going to want to get intimate with you at night.
 These are the eight habits of couples with steamy sex lives.

 If I ask you how long you’ve had problems and your answer is “10 years,” you’re not going to change things in 10 minutes or 10 sessions.

 You need to work hard outside of therapy as well

 Just showing up every week is not enough.
 My number one pet peeve is the couple that comes to the session, then leaves and behaves the same way they always have.

 Stop being petty

 Do you even hear how petty you guys are being?
 Does it really matter if the towel was straightened appropriately or not?
-Learn what these nine couples who have been married for more than 50 years have to say about marriage.

 You need other relationships too